Spring Break marks the start of our 2026 dolphin tour season.

 A friendly reminder that in Florida it is illegal to touch wild dolphins, to feed them, and otherwise harass them.
 The Water Planet Captains will brief you on dolphin etiquette and safety procedures before each dolphin tour.

 By looking at their large number, we think that the wild dolphin population of the Shell Island and Bay of St. Andrews area is thriving.
-And we are doing our best to keep it that way with your cooperation.
-The best way for each of us to protect our oceans and our dolphins is to be a good citizen and steward of this delicate water planet.
+We are doing our best to keep it that way with your cooperation.
+The best way for each of us to protect our oceans and our wild dolphins is to be good citizens and stewards of this unique water planet.